Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Submanifolds of space forms

 Assume first that the submanifold is as described in part $(iii$-$a)$ of Theorem \ref{n5}.
 Then $f$ is totally geodesic.
-It follows from \eqref{2??}, which now holds as an equality, together with \eqref{infsup}, that
+It follows from \eqref{2??}, now holding as an equality, together with \eqref{infsup}, that

 By the Bonnet-Myers theorem, the manifold $\accentset{\sim}{M}^{n+m}$ is compact.
 Clearly, $\accentset{\sim}{M}^{n+m}$ has weakly $1/4$-pinched sectional curvatures.
-By the classical theorem due to Berger \cite{BSacta} and Klingenberg \cite{Kling}, $\accentset{\sim}{M}^{n+m}$ is a rank-one symmetric space other than the sphere.
-The same conclusion applies to the manifold $M^n$.
+By Theorem 1 in \cite{BSacta} and the classical theorem due to Berger \cite{BSacta} and Klingenberg \cite{Kling}, $\accentset{\sim}{M}^{n+m}$ is either a rank-one symmetric space other than the sphere, or it is diffeomorphic but not isometric to the sphere $\Sf^{n+m}$.